EIE2-IAC-Labs/Project_Brief/TeamProject.md

 <br>

 ___

-## Deliverable
+## Stretch Goal 3: Full RV32I Design
 ___
+> You may decide that it is easier to do this before or whilst creating a pipelined processor.

+If you really have time, then complete the full RISC-V ISA.
+This means that all of the provided tests pass.

+___

+## Deliverables
+___

-All deliverables must be via your Team's project coursework repo via the github link you have provided for your team.
+All deliverables must be via your Team's project coursework repo via the GitHub link you have provided for your team.
 The name of the repo has your team number at the end, and is private to your team, but accessible by myself.
 All deliverables **must be** in the repo by *__mid-night Friday 15 December 2023__* when all coursework team repos must be frozen.

 Deliverables must include the following:
-1. A `README.md` file in the root directory that briefly describe what your team has achieved.
+1. A **brief** `README.md` file in the root directory that describes what your team has achieved.
 This is a **joint statement** for the team.
-2. Each individual's **personal statement** explaining what you contributed, reflection about what you have learned in this project, mistakes you made, special design decisons, and what you might do differently if you were to do it again or have more time.
+2. Each individual's **personal statement** explaining what you contributed, a reflection about what you have learned in this project, mistakes you made, special design decisons, and what you might do differently if you were to do it again or have more time.
 This statement must be succinct and to the point, yet must include sufficient details for me to check against the commit history of the repo so that any claims can be verified.
 Including links to a selection of specific commits which demonstrate your work would be most helpful.
 If you work with another member of your group on a module, make sure to give them [co-author credit](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/creating-a-commit-with-multiple-authors#creating-co-authored-commits-on-the-command-line).
 Additionally, try to make meaningful commit messages.
 3. A folder called `rtl` with the source of your processor.
-If you have multiple versions due to the stretched goals, you may use multiple branches.
-Your `README.md` file must provide sufficient explanation for me to understand what you have done and how to find your work on all branches you wish to be assessed.
+If you have multiple versions due to the stretched goals, you may use branches/[tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging).
+Your `README.md` file must provide sufficient explanation for me to understand what you have done and how to find your work on all branches/tags you wish to be assessed.
 The `rtl` folder should also include a `README.md` file listing who wrote which module/file.
-4. A `test` folder with your F1 program.
-The folder must also contain test results for your processor successfully executing the F1 program and my reference program.
+4. A `tb` folder with your F1 program.
+The folder must also contain test results for your processor successfully executing the F1 program.

-You must also provide a Makefile or a shell script that allows me to build your processor model and run the testbench to repeat what you have done.
+You must also provide a Makefile or a shell script that allows me to build your processor model and run the tests provided in this repo.
+You must also provide an option to run your F1 program.

 <br>